 We are happy to post internships and full-time positions in a variety of industries and locations.
 Career fields of particular interest to Davidson students include:

 During the 2011-12 year, the first year of the challenge, we sought to highlight 100 internships.
-We surpassed that goal with a total of 121 internships posted by 117 participants, resulting in 75 confirmed internships.
+We surpassed that goal with a total of 121 internships posted by 117 participants, resulting in 75 confirmed hires.

 In June 2013, the Center for Career Development received the National Association of Colleges and Employers Members' Choice Award for this program.
 This award was presented to a college career center that addressed a challenge, problem, or issue facing the profession with an innovative change or improvement.